slevithan/regex/README.md

 ### Returning a string

 Function `rewrite` returns an object with properties `expression` and `flags` as strings, rather than returning a `RegExp` instance.
-This can be useful for tools that want to process the output.
+This can be useful when you want to apply postprocessing to the output.

 ```js
 import {rewrite} from 'regex';